Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Implementation and Simulation Results

 To perform the pre-compensation, the base-station needs to know the DL-CSI but since there is no feedback, it should predict that.
-The procedure therefore will be that the transmitter first measures the UL-CSI and then using the proposed scheme, it predicts the DL channel state in the next time slot.
+Therefore, the procedure for the transmitter is to first measure the UL-CSI and then use the proposed scheme to predict the DL channel state in the next time slot.
 Having a prediction of the DL channel it can pre-compensate the signal.

 To examine such settings, we have simulated many channel realizations (both UL and DL channels).
-For each case, we assume that the base-station only knows the UL channel and it uses that information to predict DL channel.
-Assuming that the base-station wants to send QPSK modulated signal, before transmission it divides the signal by what it has \textit{predicted for the DL channel}.
+For each case, we assume that the base-station only knows the UL channel and it uses that information to predict the DL channel.
+Assuming that the base-station wants to send QPSK modulated signals, before transmission it divides the signal by what it has \textit{predicted for the DL channel}.
 The pre-compensated signal is then transmitted through the downlink (and thus will be multiplied by the \textit{actual realization of the DL channel}).
 Therefore, if we have a good prediction of downlink they will cancel out each other.
 Constellations of the received symbols are shown in Fig. \ref{fig:constelcnn} for EVA and ETU channel models.
 As can be seen, the received constellations are well concentered around the QPSK points verifying high prediction accuracy.